New Man (utopian concept): In Chinese communism

+Similar to the Soviet perspective, the Chinese Communist Party (CCP) emphasized the value of physical labor as a central factor in developing people into new socialist citizens.

-From 1942-1944, the Chinese Communist Party (CCP) instituted the Yan'an Rectification Movement, which sought to eliminate ideological differences among the cadres and intellectuals and to mold them into socialist new men.
-Following this campaign, the CCP's ideology consolidated around Mao Zedong's thought.
+From 1942-1944, the CCP instituted the Yan'an Rectification Movement, which sought to eliminate ideological differences among the cadres and intellectuals and to mold them into socialist new men.
+Following this campaign, the CCP's ideology consolidated around Mao Zedong Thought.

-The idea of the Soviet New Man was also inspired efforts in the People's Republic of China to develop a citizenry committed to transforming China into a strong and industrialized country.
+The idea of the Soviet New Man also inspired efforts in the People's Republic of China to develop a citizenry committed to transforming China into a strong and industrialized country.
 China's promotion of model workers was part of this effort.
-During the Cultural Revolution, depictions of iron girls became a frequent subject of art, often shown in spaces and activities traditionally associated with male authority as part of an effort to develop the new socialist woman.
+During the Cultural Revolution, depictions of iron girls became a frequent subject of art, often shown in spaces and engaged in activity traditionally associated with male authority as part of an effort to develop the new socialist woman.

+In Deng Xiaoping's speech at the 1979 national congress of China Federation of Literary and Art Circles, he emphasized the role of the arts in developing the new socialist person.

 In Cuban communism

 The Cuban state sought to develop the socialist New Man through its voluntarism-focused Revolutionary Offensive campaign.
 Among the qualities Che Guevara theorized for the New Man, were generosity, indignation against injustice, realism, and being romantic.
 Efforts from 1986 to 1990 to develop the New Man included efforts to increase moral, as opposed to economic incentives.

 Cuba again sought to promote the socialist revolutionary ideals of the New Man during the Battle of Ideas, a political campaign launched by Fidel Castro in 2000 following the popular mobilizations seeking the return of seven year-old Elián González from the United States.